OmarAnwar19/DS-A-Self-Learning/Graphs/graphs.md

 ### Adjacency Matrix

 The first way to represent a graph in a computer’s memory is to build an adjacency matrix.
 Assume our graph consists of n nodes numbered from 1 to n.
-An adjacency matrix is a binary matrix of size n \times n.
+An adjacency matrix is a binary matrix of size n * n.
 There are two possible values in each cell of the matrix: 0 and 1.
 Suppose there exists an edge between nodes n*{i} and n*{j}.
 It means, that the value in the i^{th} row and j^{th} column of such matrix is equal to 1.
 Importantly, if the graph is undirected then the matrix is symmetric.

 #### Big O Complexity - time: